igncp/leaves/Readme.md

 [![Leaves Logo](/misc/logo.png)](https://github.com/igncp/leaves)

+This project is for educational purposes.
+It uses some useful and powerful tools to get, manage, visualize and analyze data.

 ## Usage

 You need to have Vagrant installed on your computer.
 Then, from a terminal, run (this may take several minutes):